-If you have chosen a mammal for a pet, you're going to have pet hair in your home and on your clothes.
-Unless, of course, you have chosen to adopt a naked mole rat.
-And if you have, you have other issues; but back to the pet hair.
-I can usually identify a pet lover and the color of their pet by the hair clinging around the bottom of his or her trousers.
-Since I have a black lab mix, I wear a lot of black clothes!
+If you have chosen any mammal other than Sphynx cat or a naked mole rat for a pet, you're going to have pet fur in your home and on your clothes.
+You can usually identify a pet lover and the color of their pet by the hair clinging to their clothes.

-The first step in removing pet hair from clothes is preventing excessive shedding from your pet.
-There is plenty of information available for cats and dogs on how to prevent shedding.
+The first step in reducing pet hair on clothes is preventing excessive shedding from your pet.
+There is plenty of information available on how to prevent shedding from cats and dogs.
 You can also select breeds that are less prone to shedding.

 As you know, no matter how diligent you are about grooming your pet; it is still going to shed.
-And, any clothes that have a texture (corduroy, loopy wools, suedes) or produce static cling (any man-made fibers) are going to attract the hair.
-But here are some ways to lessen your own fur ball look:
+And, any fabrics that have a texture (corduroy, loopy wools, or suedes) or produce static cling (any man-made fibers) are going to attract the hair.
+But there are some ways to lessen your own personal fur ball look:

-How to Reduce Pet Hair in Your Home
+How to Reduce Pet Fur in Your Home

-- Vacuum your home and furniture often.
-Much of the pet hair on your clothes comes from the furniture.
+- Vacuum your home and upholstered furniture often.
+Much of the pet hair on your clothes come from the furniture.

 - Wash pet bedding often.
+Consider purchasing a washer and dryer designed for pet owners like the Maytag Pet Pro System.
 After laundering, run an extra rinse cycle to be sure that your washer is free from pet hair.
 Check the washer after washing the bedding.
 If you see any pet hair in the drum, run a cleaning cycle to help flush it all away so it won't stick to the next load of laundry.

 - If you dry the pet bedding in a dryer, clean the lint filter in mid-cycle so that it can collect additional hair as the bedding finishes drying.
 If you don't clean a clogged filter, pet hair can redeposit on clothes.

-- Add 1/2 cup white distilled vinegar to the rinse cycle when washing loads with lots of pet hair.
+- Add one-half cup white distilled vinegar to the rinse cycle when washing loads with lots of pet hair.
 The vinegar will help the fabric fibers relax and "release" the hair.

 - When washing clothes, do not overcrowd the washer.
 The clothes need room to move freely in the water so that the hair can be loosened and flushed away down the drain.

-- Tossing the clothes in the dryer - even for a short time - will help remove hair more than air drying clothes.
-Keep all dryer vents clean and clear of lint so that there is enough strong air flow to pull the hair away from the fabrics.
+- Tossing the clothes in the dryer, even for a short time, will help remove hair more than air drying clothes.

-- The use of a liquid fabric softener in the final rinse or a dryer sheet in the dryer will coat the fibers of clothes and reduce static and pet hair cling.
+- The use of a liquid fabric softener in the final rinse or a dryer sheet in the dryer, especially one like Bounce Pet Hair and Lint Guard Sheets will coat the fibers of clothes, reduce static, and help prevent pet hair cling.